One powerful sensor, one common back-end, one major CISO headache solved

 Many solutions can leverage known threats with signature-based detection, which only identify a minimal number of indicators to effectively prevent an exploit or full attack execution.
 This approach does not solve the problem when an unknown threat hits, because it doesn’t express any indicators that a system not fundamentally built on behavior can detect.
 Therefore, it also cannot be prevented if its not able to be detected.

-CounterTack’s Endpoint Threat Platform gives security and SOC teams an endpoint security platform that is built on one single, powerful endpoint security sensor to detect, prevent, analyze and remediate threats in a dramatically new way.
+CounterTack’s Endpoint Threat Platform gives endpoint security and SOC teams an enterprise security platform that is built on one single, powerful endpoint security sensor to detect, prevent, analyze and remediate threats in a dramatically new way.

 The Endpoint Threat Platform helps consolidates capabilities including Endpoint Detection & Response (EDR), incident response, forensic investigation and dynamic, behavior-based preventative controls.